 The Partnership makes quarterly cash distributions of all of its Available Cash, generally defined as consolidated cash receipts less consolidated cash disbursements and cash reserves established by the general partner in its sole discretion or as required by the terms of the Notes.
 Generally, distributions are made 98% to the Unitholders pro rata and 2% to the general partner until there has been distributed with respect to each Unit an amount equal to the Minimum Quarterly Distribution (\$0.55 per Unit) for each quarter.
 The Company receives incremental incentive distributions of 15%, 25% and 50% on quarterly distributions of Available Cash that exceed, \$0.55, \$0.65 and \$0.90 per Unit, respectively.
-During 1996, 1995 and 1994, incentive distributions paid to the Company totaled \$2.3 million, \$1.1 million and \$0.4 million, respectively.
+During 1997, 1996 and 1995, incentive distributions paid to the Company totaled \$3.2 million, \$2.3 million and \$1.1 million, respectively.

+For the year ended December 31, 1997, cash distributions totaled \$49.0 million, resulting from cash distributions of \$0.75 per Unit in February and May, and \$0.80 per Unit in August and November.
+On February 6, 1998, the Partnership paid the fourth quarter 1997 distribution of \$0.85 per Unit.
+The distribution increases in August 1997 and February 1998 reflect the Partnership's success in improving income and cash flow levels.

 For the year ended December 31, 1996, cash distributions totaled \$45.2 million, resulting from cash distributions of \$0.70 per Unit in February and May, and \$0.75 per Unit in August and November.
-On February 7, 1997, the Partnership paid the fourth quarter 1996 distribution of \$0.75 per Unit.
-The distribution increase in August 1996 reflects the Partnership's success in improving income and cash flow levels.

-For the year ended December 31, 1995, cash distributions totaled \$40.3 million, resulting from cash distributions of \$0.65 per Unit in February, May and August, and \$0.70 per Unit in November.
-During 1994, the Partnership paid cash distributions of \$34.7 million, resulting from quarterly distributions of \$0.57 per Unit in February, and \$0.60 per Unit in May, August and November.
-Additionally, the DPIs began participating in distributions of cash effective with the quarterly distribution paid in May 1994 (see Note 1).
+During 1995, the Partnership paid cash distributions of \$40.3 million, resulting from quarterly distributions of \$0.65 per Unit in February, May and August, and \$0.70 per Unit in November.

 NOTE 10.
-STOCK OPTION PLAN
+UNIT OPTION PLAN

-During 1994, the Company adopted the Texas Eastern Products Pipeline Company 1994 Long Term Incentive Plan (1994 LTIP).
+During 1994, the Company adopted the Texas Eastern Products Pipeline Company 1994 Long Term Incentive Plan ("1994 LTIP").
 The 1994 LTIP provides key employees with an incentive award whereby a participant is granted an option to purchase Units together with a stipulated number of Performance Units.
 Under the provisions of the 1994 LTIP, no more than one million options and two million Performance Units may be granted.
-Each Performance Unit creates a credit to a participant's Performance Unit account when earnings exceed a threshold, which was \$2.50 per Unit and \$2.00 per Unit for the awards made in 1995 and 1994, respectively.
-Grants during 1995 and 1994 included 35,000 and 40,000 Performance Units, respectively.
+Each Performance Unit creates a credit to a participant's Performance Unit account when earnings exceed a threshold, which was \$2.00, \$2.50 and \$3.75 per Limited Partner Unit for the awards granted in 1994, 1995 and 1997, respectively.
+Performance Units grants were 40,000, 35,000 and 5,500 Performance Units during 1994, 1995 and 1997, respectively.
 No Performance Units were granted during 1996.
 When earnings for a calendar year (exclusive of certain special items) exceed the threshold, the excess amount is credited to the participant's Performance Unit account.
 The balance in the account may be used to exercise Unit options granted in connection with the Performance Units or may be withdrawn two years after the underlying options expire, usually 10 years from the date of grant.
 Under the agreement for such Unit options, the options become exercisable in equal installments over periods of one, two, and three years from the date of the grant.
 Options may also be exercised by normal means once vesting requirements are met.
 A summary of Unit options granted under the terms of the 1994 LTIP is presented below: